milibopp/carboxyl/README.md

 Here is a simple example of how you can use the primitives provided by *Carboxyl*.
 First of all, events can be sent into a *sink*.
 From a sink one can create a *stream* of events.
 Streams can also be filtered, mapped and merged.
-A *cell* is an abstraction of a value that may change over time.
-One can e.g. hold the last event from a stream in a cell.
+A *signal* is an abstraction of a value that may change over time.
+One can e.g. hold the last event from a stream in a signal.

 ```rust
 use carboxyl::Sink;